yam0822/yam/README.md

 ## What it is
 yam is a small command-line helper that inspects a file (using `file` and `exiftool`) and prints a focused, practical cheatsheet of tools and commands to use for CTF / forensic analysis (images, PDFs, archives, PCAPs, media, text, etc.).
 It does **not** execute unknown binaries.

+### NEW
+yam also includes a directory bust mode using gobuster

 ## How to install